unused/ruby-ftw/slides.md

 ![](./media/me.jpg)

 <!--
 I'm Christoph and I spent a lot of time building software.
+For the last decade I tried to study at least one new programming language every year.
-On a daily basis I do this using go, sometimes python, javascript or and some other tools.
+Now I use go, sometimes python, javascript and some other tools on a daily basis.

-I'm especially grateful that I can spent a lot of time using ruby.
+However I'm especially grateful that I can spent a lot of time using Ruby.

-In this talk I want to give you some insights on why I love to work with ruby.
+In this talk I want to share with you some of my thoughts of Ruby.
+As I think the best way to get to know something is to see it in action I will do some live coding rather than going through all of the good and bad parts of the language.

-As this is a live (remote) presentation, feel free to interrupt me anytime to ask a question.
-Or at least save them for the Q/A session afterwards.
+As this is a live (remote) presentation, feel free to ask questions any time in the chat.
+...Or write them down for the Q/A session after the talk.
 -->

 # Overview of this Talk